Larsende/Agility2020-AS3/class1/module1/module03.rst

 #.
 In your browser now go to ``http://10.1.20.102``.

 #.
 Do you notice in your declaration what the persistence settings are?
 If you refresh do you end up rotating through the two web servers or do you stay on one?

+   You are actually experiencing part of what the AS3 Service_HTTPS template does by default.
+The Service_HTTPS class has some default values that you can modify, but if you do not modify them they will automatically set.
+Cookie Persistence is the default persistence value for the Service_HTTPS class.

+   You can see the default values here:  https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/examples.html#example-2-https-application